 The KPIs below are the most common indicators used by successful SRE and incident management practices.

 How the customer perceives performance of your product is critical to understanding how to measure urgency, and priority.
-Also, understanding the customer's perspective also helps to understand how the business views the problem, as well as understanding the required workflows to support the impacted capabilities.
+Also, understanding the customer's perspective helps to understand how the business views the problem, as well as understanding the required workflows to support the impacted capabilities.
 Once you understand the perception of the customer and the business, you can better understand what might be impacting the reliability of said capabilities.

 Ultimately, observability from the customer perspective is the first step to becoming proactive and proficient in reliability engineering.